Skip to content

 DomKit

-DomKit is a lightweight, minimalist front-end renderer with virtual DOM and component support.
+DomKit is a lightweight, minimalist front-end renderer with virtual DOM, dynamic component loading, and comprehensive state management.
 It provides an elegant API for building dynamic web applications without the overhead of larger frameworks.

 GitHub license